 Acts 17:10-11 10The brothers immediately sent Paul and Silas away by night to Berea, and when they arrived they went into the Jewish synagogue.
 11Now these Jews were more noble than those in Thessalonica; they received the word with all eagerness, examining the Scriptures daily to see if these things were so.

 According to this verse the Berean’s examined daily the things that Paul said, to see if what he taught actually lined up with “the Scriptures”.
 When the Berean’s did this daily examination, what were “the Scriptures”?
 Every reference to “the Scriptures“ in what we call the ‘New Testament’ was “the Law, the Prophets and the Writings”; i.e. The Word of God.
 At the time of Paul’s ministry the ‘New Testament’ as we know it wasn’t even a twinkle in anyone’s eye, much less collected together yet.
-Everything that Paul taught had to agree with, and harmonize with the Law, the Prophets and the Writings; i.e. “the Scriptures”.
-If Paul taught that the Law of God was done away with and abolished then that doctrine/prophecy should be found in “the Scriptures“.
+Everything that Paul taught had to agree with and harmonize with the Law, the Prophets and the Writings; i.e. “the Scriptures”.

 God does nothing without first revealing it through his prophets ~